scloud by Florian Salzmann

 Defender for Endpoint - Hold on

-Upon completion, a message is presented with links to the overview and configuration.
+After completion, a message is shown with links to the overview and the configuration.
 (The device overview is still empty until the devices are enrolled and sending data.)

 Defender for Business - You're all set

-The guideline for "next-generation protection", as it is called in marketing language, offers the settings according to Microsoft best practices.
-This makes sense and can be adopted.
-I also set the "Use low performance" option to active in each case in order to be able to hide the task from the user as far as possible, so that the user has no restrictions or loss of performance.
+The “Next-generation protection” policy, as it’s called in marketing speak, provides the settings according to Microsoft best practices.
+This makes sense and can be adopted as is.
+I always additionally enable the “Use low performance” option, so that the task is hidden from the user as much as possible and the user doesn’t experience any restrictions or performance impact.

 Defender for Business - Next-generation protection

-The firewall rule is kept to a minimum and strict.
-User-defined guidelines are packaged quickly and clearly and are therefore easily added.
+The firewall rule is kept minimal and strict.
+Custom policies are quick and clearly laid out, and just as easy to add.

 Device overview

-The devices do not immediately appear in the overview.
-As soon as they are visible, it takes another 8 hours until the inventory shows the first results and thus measures and suggestions for improvement.
-This behavior and the views do not differ in any way from that of Defender for Endpoint, Plan 1 or 2.
+The devices don’t appear in the overview right away.
+Once they’re visible, it takes another roughly 8 hours until the inventory shows the first results, and with that, recommended actions and improvement suggestions.
+This behavior, as well as the views, is in no way different from Defender for Endpoint, Plan 1 or 2.

 Defender for Business - Device inventory

-The presentation of "Vulnerability management" is also identical.
-This means that if you are already familiar with Defender for Endpoint, you will feel comfortable here.
+The display of the “Vulnerability management” is also identical.
+That means if you’re already familiar with Defender for Endpoint, you’ll feel right at home here.

 Defender for Business - Vulnerability management